DreyAnd/dotfiles/README.md

-#PenTerm
+# PenTerm

-**PenTerm** is my terminal config used for penetration testing and to gain more work speed, beauty and efficiency!
+My terminal config used for penetration testing and to gain more work speed, beauty and efficiency!

 It consits of combination between:
 	1. Vim